Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 For some of you guys that are wondering, Las Vegas does have a lot of gang ties because Vegas is only about three hours from LA, guys.

-This is a little bit my personal experience with being a Los Angeles, etc.
+It's a very common, because I, okay, this is a little bit my personal experience with being in Los Angeles, et cetera.

-Los Angeles nightlife is is not that great, guys, right?
+Los Angeles nightlife is not that great, guys, right?

-And in Los Angeles is kind of whack because everything closes at like one thirty, you know, unless you have house parties or whatever.
+And Los Angeles is kind of whack because everything closes at like 1.30, you know, unless you have house parties or whatever.

 So Vegas has a lot of gang ties, a lot of people that used to live in LA.

-As you guys know, there's a massive migration of people from uh California to Nevada in general, because Nevada has way more appealing living situations with taxes, cheaper housing, etc.
+As you guys know, there's a massive migration of people from California to Nevada in general because Nevada has way more appealing living situations with taxes, cheaper housing, et cetera.

-Um, and I've talked about you know, Nevada and Las Vegas real estate on other fresh of fit podcasts, if you guys want to check it out.
+And I've talked about, you know, Nevada and Las Vegas real estate on other Fresh of Fit podcasts if you guys want to check it out.

-But um, it's not uncommon for people to go back and forth between the two.
+But it's not uncommon for people to go back and forth between the two.

-So um, you know, I wouldn't be surprised if Las Vegas doesn't have a big gang task force um as well as Los Angeles.
+So I wouldn't be surprised if Las Vegas doesn't have a big gang task force as well as Los Angeles.

 Those are all being taken into account as the case is progressing.

-Sure, Clark County Detention Center is uh the main central jail here in southern Nevada.
+Clark County Detention Center is the main central jail here in Southern Nevada.

-It is uh overseen and ran by the Las Vegas Metro Police Department, where the uh the elected sheriff is in charge of all of it.
+It is overseen and ran by the Las Vegas Metro Police Department, where the elected sheriff is in charge of all of it.

-Have a potential opportunity to make bail unless a judge uh decides that the bail is either gonna be so high or there won't be any bail afforded based on the violence of the uh the actions accused in the in the criminal complaint.
+Have a potential opportunity to make bail unless a judge decides that the bail is either going to be so high or there won't be any bail afforded based on the violence of the actions accused in the criminal complaint.

 Bam.

-So uh so there, you know, there's a little bit more insight there from another law enforcement officer.
+So there's a little bit more insight there from another law enforcement officer.

-Uh so here's my prediction on what I think is gonna happen.
+So here's my prediction on what I think is going to happen.

-What's more than likely gonna happen, guys, is uh he's gonna obviously fight this as a self-defense case.
+What's more than likely going to happen, guys, is he's going to obviously fight this as a self-defense case.

-The thing that's gonna hurt him though, is that his friend, right, went ahead and charged at the vehicle.
+The thing that's going to hurt him, though, is that his friend, right, went ahead and charged at the vehicle.

-Let's go ahead and play that clip real quick.
+Let's go ahead and play that clip real quick, okay?

 So here's the truck.